Spherical coordinate system: Cylindrical coordinates

 These formulae assume that the two systems have the same origin and same reference plane, measure the azimuth angle φ in the same senses from the same axis, and that the spherical angle θ is inclination from the cylindrical z axis.

-Generalization
+Ellipsoidal coordinates

 It is also possible to deal with ellipsoids in Cartesian coordinates by using a modified version of the spherical coordinates.